Made in Britain: A Love Letter to Exceptional Craft

 1. Fanny Shorter - illustrator and textile designer, based in Wiltshire

 Fanny Shorter is a storyteller, bringing memories of her childhood home and the essence of iconic and quintessentially British illustration, print and textile makers into her designs - think the mastery of Sanderson, William Morris, Laura Ashley.
-Her work is bursting with personality and playfulness, with the power the embed an energy within any space through curiosity of colour, form and detail.
+Her work is bursting with personality and playfulness, with the power the embed energy within a space through bold and indulgent colour, form and detail.
 We admire Fanny Shorter’s determination to retain traditional printing methods for her fabric and wallpaper collections, with the majority of her work printed in Leicestershire.
-Our personal favourite?
-The Mill Oak Wallpaper in Common Blue would bring a punchy, playful sophistication to any space, and we can’t get over the Mill Oak Ruffle Cushion in that brilliantly bold Rhubarb / Red.
+Our personal favourites?
+The Mill Oak Wallpaper in Common Blue and Birds and Beasts Wallpaper in Sand - both of which would bring a punchy, playful sophistication to any space, and we can’t get over the Mill Oak Ruffle Cushion in that brilliantly bold Rhubarb / Red.

 2. Anna-Lisa Smith - textile designer, based in West Yorkshire